 If you read my previous blog, you will have by now written at least 200 book reviews on Goodreads and Amazon.
 Consider posting these reviews to Barns and Nobel and Kubo.
 Your new goal is to look for books on Goodreads that only have a few reviews.
 Comb through them to see if they have a website or some other external way of contacting the author.
 Email them and say that you will do a review exchange.
-This means that you offer to buy their book on Amazon, at least pretend to read their book and write a review.
+This means that you offer to buy their book on Amazon, read their book and write a review.
 In addition, you then cross-post your review to Goodreads.
 The other author will look at your 200 reviews and feel that they are getting a good deal.
 Is this ethical?
 It’s a simple review exchange.
 You’re not getting paid or doing something dishonest.
 The important part of this is that you are requesting externally to Amazon and Goodreads.
 NOTE: both sites monitor their internal communications and “review exchanges” would get their attention.
 Another source of authors is on forms like Writers Helping Writers.

 You need a website dedicated to your work.
 There are lots of great website hosting companies that have great online free website building programs.
 For example Godaddy.
 Of course, I chose not to use the online website builders.
 Why?
 I am old school and really wanted to make my own site.
 I wanted a program that I had on my computer that I could endlessly edit offline.
 My other motivation was that in case the online hosting company didn’t work out, I could take my work to any other web hosting company and put it there.
 The point is that I had full control.
 My overall motivation was that this is how it used to be done and I didn’t like the pre-made web pages on Godaddy and the other places.